Towards Understanding the Effect of Pretraining Label Granularity: Related Work

 \subsection{Experimental work}

-In the literature, there are a number of empirical studies that have explored how to improve classification accuracy by manipulating the (pre-)training label space.
-One line of research exploits fine-grained labels to improve DNNs' semantic understanding of natural images and their robustness in downstream tasks \cite{mahajan2018, singh2022, yan2020, shnarch2022, juan2020, yang2021, chen2018, ridnik2021, son2023, ngiam2018, cui2018}.
-For example, \cite{mahajan2018, singh2022} use noisy hashtags from Instagram as pretraining labels, \cite{yan2020, shnarch2022} apply clustering on the data first and then treat the cluster IDs as pretraining labels, \cite{juan2020} uses the queries from image search results, \cite{yang2021} applies image transformations such as rotation to augment the label space, and \cite{chen2018,ridnik2021} include fine-grained manual hierarchies in their pretraining processes.
-Similar to this line of work, part of our experimental results also corroborate the utility of pretraining on fine-grained label space.
-However, our experimental focus is on the analysis of the operating regime of this transfer method, particularly how pretraining label granularity, label function alignment and training set size influence the quality of the model; in particular, we show that this transfer method only works well within a specific operating regime.
+There is a growing body of empirical research on how to improve classification accuracy by manipulating the (pre-)training label space.
+One line of research focuses on using fine-grained labels to improve DNNs' semantic understanding of natural images and their robustness in downstream tasks \cite{mahajan2018, singh2022, yan2020, shnarch2022, juan2020, yang2021, chen2018, ridnik2021, son2023, ngiam2018, cui2018}.
+For example, \cite{mahajan2018, singh2022} use noisy hashtags from Instagram as pretraining labels, \cite{yan2020, shnarch2022} apply clustering on the data first and then treat the cluster IDs as pretraining labels, \cite{juan2020} use the queries from image search results, \cite{yang2021} apply image transformations such as rotation to augment the label space, and \cite{chen2018,ridnik2021} include fine-grained manual hierarchies in their pretraining processes.
+Our experimental results corroborate the utility of pretraining on fine-grained label space.
+However, we focus on analyzing the operating regime of this transfer method, specifically how pretraining label granularity, label function alignment, and training set size influence the quality of the model.
+We show that this transfer method only works well within a specific operating regime.

-Another line of research exploits the hierarchical structures present in (human-generated) label space to improve classification accuracy at the most fine-grained level \cite{yan2015, zhu2017, goyal2020, sun2017, zelikman2022, silla2011, shkodrani2021, bilal2017, goo2016}.
-For example, \cite{yan2015} adapts the network architecture to learn super-classes at each hierarchical level, \cite{zhu2017} adds hierarchical losses in the hierarchical classification task, \cite{goyal2020} proposes a hierarchical curriculum loss for curriculum learning.
-Our work, in contrast, focuses on the influence of label granularity on the model's generalization on target tasks that have a coarser label space than the pretraining one.
+Another line of research focuses on exploiting the hierarchical structures present in (human-generated) label space to improve classification accuracy at the most fine-grained level \cite{yan2015, zhu2017, goyal2020, sun2017, zelikman2022, silla2011, shkodrani2021, bilal2017, goo2016}.
+For example, \cite{yan2015} adapt the network architecture to learn super-classes at each hierarchical level, \cite{zhu2017} add hierarchical losses in the hierarchical classification task, \cite{goyal2020} propose a hierarchical curriculum loss for curriculum learning.
+In contrast, our work focuses on the influence of label granularity on the model's generalization to target tasks with a coarser label space than the pretraining one.